OfficeDev/Microsoft-Teams-Samples/samples/graph-appcatalog-lifecycle/csharp/README.md

     - Enter a name for your new Connection setting.
 This will be the name that gets referenced inside the settings of your bot service code in step 5

-    - In the Service Provider dropdown, select Microsoft Entra ID
+    - In the Service Provider dropdown, select Azure Active Directory V2

     - Enter in the client id and client secret obtained in step 1.1 and 1.2